Find the Best Boiler Installation & Replacement Contractors for Your Business

 The core regulatory framework combines:

-• State Licensing: Individuals performing boiler installation must be licensed by the state1.
+- State Licensing: Individuals performing boiler installation must be licensed by the state.

-• Mandatory Permits: A permit from the ADLL Boiler Division is required for each installation before work begins1.
+- Mandatory Permits: A permit from the ADLL Boiler Division is required for each installation before work begins.

-• ASME Code Compliance: All boilers must be constructed and stamped to comply with the ASME (American Society of Mechanical Engineers) Boiler and Pressure Vessel Code, typically Section IV for residential heating boilers or Section I for high-pressure systems2 3.
+- ASME Code Compliance: All boilers must be constructed and stamped to comply with the ASME (American Society of Mechanical Engineers) Boiler and Pressure Vessel Code, typically Section IV for residential heating boilers or Section I for high-pressure systems 1.

-• Arkansas Building Codes: The state has adopted codes based on the International Residential Code (IRC) and International Mechanical Code (IMC), which dictate installation specifics like clearances, combustion air, and safety controls4 5 6.
+- Arkansas Building Codes: The state has adopted codes based on the International Residential Code (IRC) and International Mechanical Code (IMC), which dictate installation specifics like clearances, combustion air, and safety controls.

 The Permit and Inspection Process